AmunCode/Gregory_Portfolio/README.md

 - More cost effective than EDI files
 - Reduced the labor cost with process automation
-- uses Chrome driver and HTML tags for navigative.
+- uses Chrome driver and HTML tags for navigation.

 CHUBU Demo Images
 ---